eclipse-edc/IdentityHub/docs/developer/architecture/mgmt-api.security.md

 ### 3.3 Regenerating the API key

-Once the participant has received the initial API key, it is highly recommended that it is immediately regenerated using the Management API.
+Once the participant has received the initial API key, it is highly recommended that it is immediately regenerated using the Identity API.
 Note that the initial API Key is required for that operation:

 ```shell
 curl -X POST -H "x-api-key: <initial-api-key>" "http://your-identityhub.com/.../v1/participants/<participant-id>/token"